LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Abstract

 \section{Abstract}

 This paper studies 3D low-dose computed tomography (CT) imaging.
-Although various deep learning methods were developed in this context, typically they perform denoising due to low-dose and deblurring for super-resolution separately.
-Up to date, little work was done for simultaneous in-plane denoising and through-plane deblurring, which is important to improve clinical CT images.
+Although various deep learning methods were developed in this context, typically they focus on 2D images and perform denoising due to low-dose and deblurring for super-resolution separately.
+Up to date, little work was done for simultaneous in-plane denoising and through-plane deblurring, which is important to obtain high-quality 3D CT images with lower radiation and faster imaging speed.
 For this task, a straightforward method is to directly train an end-to-end 3D network.
 However, it demands much more training data and expensive computational costs.
 Here, we propose to link in-plane and through-plane transformers for simultaneous in-plane denoising and through-plane deblurring, termed as \modelname, which can efficiently synergize in-plane and through-plane sub-tasks for 3D CT imaging and enjoy the advantages of both convolution and transformer networks. \modelname has two novel designs: \emph{efficient} multi-head self-attention modules~(\attnblock) and \emph{efficient} convolutional feed-forward networks~(\convblock).
 First, \attnblock integrates in-plane 2D self-attention and through-plane 1D self-attention to efficiently capture global interactions of 3D self-attention, the core unit of transformer networks.
 Second, \convblock integrates 2D convolution and 1D convolution to extract local information of 3D convolution in the same fashion.
 As a result, the proposed \modelname synergizes these two sub-tasks, signiﬁcantly reducing the computational complexity as compared to 3D counterparts and enabling rapid convergence.
 Extensive experimental results on simulated and clinical datasets demonstrate superior performance over state-of-the-art models.
+The source code is made available at \url{https://github.com/hao1635/LIT-Former}.